Nick-Howlett/Sherwood/README.md

 <img src="https://raw.githubusercontent.com/Nick-Howlett/Sherwood/master/app/assets/images/gif-stock-page.gif"/>

 ## Technologies
-Sherwood uses a Ruby on Rails backend with a Postgresql database to store non-real time external information such as certain stock details(company name, location, number of employees) as well as users, transactions, and watchlists.
-Sherwood's frontend is built in React/Redux, with chart data displayed by Recharts, Stock information provided by the [IEX API](https://iextrading.com/developer/docs/) and news provided by the [News Api](https://newsapi.org/).
+Sherwood uses a Ruby on Rails backend with a PostgreSQL database to store non-real time external information such as certain stock details(company name, location, number of employees) as well as users, transactions, and watchlists.
+Sherwood's frontend is built in React/Redux, with chart data displayed using Recharts, Stock information provided by the [IEX API](https://iextrading.com/developer/docs/) and news provided by the [News Api](https://newsapi.org/).